EM-MAF-NSW-DCCEEW/.github/profile/README.md

 All software and code are provided in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-See the GNU General Public License https://www.gnu.org/licenses/ for more details.
+See version 3 of the GNU General Public License https://www.gnu.org/licenses/ for more details.

 <!--